 The University operates a U.S. Postal Services Contract Station in Plaster Student Union, Room 210, 417-836-5342.
 Hours of operation are Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Services include stamps, money orders, and mailing packages as well as certified, registered, insured, international, and express mail.
 Stamps and other postal items can only be purchased with cash.
 The Contract Station is closed during all official University holidays.

-All employees of the University may use the University tennis courts, Plaster Student Union, Hammons Student Center, Plaster Sports Complex, McDonald Arena, and other recreational facilities of the University, under the conditions and applicable rules and when scheduling permits.
+All employees of the University may use the FRC, Plaster Student Union, Hammons Student Center, Plaster Sports Complex, McDonald Arena, and other recreational facilities of the University, under the conditions and applicable rules and when scheduling at those facilities permits.